teqnickels/tetris/README.md

 - Currently, users are not able to pause a game using the pause button.
 (User's can pause the game by typing 'p').
 - In early levels of the game, user's can slow the dropping of pieces by holding down the up arrow.
+- Preview of next piece is slightly distorted.

 ## Changelog
 April 15th 2018 - Added keyboard pause feature.
 Users can type 'p' to pause game